-If more than 10 alarms occur, the instrument deletes the information about the oldest alarm by overwriting it with the one of most recent alarm.
+If more than 10 alarms occur, the instrument deletes the information about the oldest alarm by overwriting it with the most recent alarm.

-When this occurs the instrument increments by one the value of the ${\tt H.dL}$ parameter by which it is possible to display the number of alarms the instrument has been forced to delete when these exceeded the permitted memory.
+When this occurs the instrument increments by one the value of the ${\tt H.dL}$ parameter through which is possible to display the number of alarms the instrument has been forced to delete when these exceeded the permitted memory.

 After selecting the parameter for the alarm which the user wishes to display, if the label flashes this indicates that the alarm has never been displayed (therefore not recognized/acknowledged).
-To recognise it, simply access the parameter pressing the key and display it.
+To recognise it, simply access the parameter pressing the pkey and display it.